hjacquir/ddd-hexagonal-application-example/README.md

 * Define in your .env configuration file the path to the directory that will store the downloaded archive files :
   `LOCAL_DOWNLOADED_FILE_PATH`
-* Enter in your shell and launch the command : `bin/console app:download 2014-02-01` with the date to fetch (e.g : 2012-02-02 here)
+* Enter in your shell (`make shell`) and launch the command : `bin/console app:download 2014-02-01` with the date to fetch (e.g : 2012-02-02 here)
   to verbose all log message add the options : `-vvv` like `bin/console app:download 2014-02-01 -vvv`
 * The files are downloaded into the local folder and a message was sent to rabbitmq with the filename

 ### Extract downloaded file

-* The files are extracted by consuming amqp message : `bin/console messenger:consume`
+* The files are extracted by consuming amqp message : `bin/console messenger:consume downloaded -vvv`
 * The files are extracted in the same folder

+### Map or transform event

+* The github event are mapped by consuming extracted file : `bin/console messenger:consume extracted -vvv`

+### Load event

+* The github event are loaded in db by consuming mapped event data : `bin/console messenger:consume mapped -vvv`